WenjianBI/POLMM/README.md

 library(POLMM)
 ?POLMM  # manual of POLMM() function with an example code, expected output and expected run time for demo
 ```
-Current version is 0.2.2.
-For older version and version update information, plesase refer to OldVersions/.
+Current version is 0.2.3.
 The package installation typically requires < 3 minutes on a normal desktop computer.

 Please do not hesitate to contact me (wenjianb@umich.edu) if you meet any problem.
 Suggestions or comments are also welcome.